andrewbaxter/blog/what_is_art.md

 Video games are art - they communicate many ideas, effectively.

 Engineering would also be art under this definition.
 While not as universally appreciated, many people collect old cars like others do paintings: original Volkswagon Bugs, Model-T Ford, so on and so forth.
-There are even many people who display reproductions of patent diagrams on their walls.
+Many people even display reproductions of patent diagrams on their walls.

 ### Science, math